latysheff/node-sctp/README.md

 > Warning!

-Implementation  of [RFC4960] is currently incomplete, use at your own risk!
+Implementation  of [RFC4960] is currently incomplete, use at your own risk.

-Also raw-socket module seem to sometimes loose ip packets (extremely rarely).
-This is recovered by SCTP mechanisms of retransmission.

 ## Disable LK-SCTP